Mesophotic coral reef: Ecosystem services

 MCEs has ecosystem services that associated with shallow water coral reef.
 These ecosystem services include: habitat economically and ecologically for important species, potential for tourism and recovery to shallow population, discovery new essential substances and coastal protection.
 MCEs provide essential shelter for threaten and overexploitation species that allows species to grow, maintain diversity and support key ecological function.
-As a result MCEs can help shallow reef recovery by provide juveniles to shallow areas.
-MCEs play important role to maintain fish production as most of economic fish are deep generalist and spawn between 30-110m depth.
-In Pulley Ridge, Red snappers building their nest at 60-80m depth and it provide larvae to shallow reefs, such as Florida Keys.
+As a result, MCEs can help shallow reef recovery by provide juveniles to shallow areas.
+MCEs play important role to maintain fish production as most of economic fish are deep generalist and spawn between 30 and 110 m depth.
+In Pulley Ridge, Red snappers building their nest at 60–80 m depth and it provide larvae to shallow reefs, such as Florida Keys.